skeeto/skeeto.github.com/_posts/2013-01-26-JavaScript-Distributed-Computing-Revisited.markdown

 ### What changed?

-[Web workers][worker] came into existence, not just as a specification but as an implemention across all the major browsers.
+[Web workers][worker] came into existence, not just as a specification but as an implementation across all the major browsers.
 It allows for JavaScript to be run in an isolated, dedicated background thread.
 This eliminates the `setTimeout()` requirement from before, which not only caused a performance penalty but really hampered running any sort of